NoelDeMartin/soukai-solid/README.md

 This relation comes with some helper methods.

-`create`, `save` and `add` can be used to associate models, setting foreign keys.
-Models that are stored in the same document of a related model will be saved automatically when the parent model  (the one who defines the relationship) is created if it didn't exist.
-This can be configured using the `usingSameDocument` method.
+`create`, `save` and `attach` can be used to associate models, setting foreign keys.
+Models that are stored in the same document of a related model will be saved automatically when the parent model  (the one who defines the relationship) is created if it didn't exist before.
+This can be configured with the `usingSameDocument` method.

 When related models are stored in the same document, the hash of those models will be a UUID instead of the one defined in their `defaultResourceHash` static property.